-Right to leave work; scheduled proceedings; counseling; employment rights; nondiscrimination;
+13-4439.
+Right to leave work; scheduled proceedings; counseling; employment rights; nondiscrimination; confidentiality; definition 13-4440.
+Notice of petition of factual innocence; right to be heard; hearing

-13-4441.
-Right to be heard on a petition to restore the right to possess a firearm; notice 13-4442.
-Use of a facility dog in court proceedings; definition 13-4443.
-Notice of available civil remedies
+Right to be heard on a petition to restore the right to possess a firearm; notice 13-4441.

+Use of a facility dog in court proceedings; definition 13-4442.